linkerd/website/linkerd.io/content/blog/service-mesh-distributed-tracing-myths.md

 ![Linkerd dashboard showing an automatically generated route metrics](/images/books/webapp-routes.png)

-## Myth 2: I need distributed tracing to see which services talk to which other services.
+## Myth 2: I need distributed tracing to see which services talk to which other services

 **False**.
 Many respondents suggested that drawing a *service topology* was a desired use of distributed tracing in a service mesh.
 Again, while this is a